USSBA/terraform-aws-cstate-healthchecker/README.md

       alarm_name         = "second"
     }
   ]
-  healthcheck_regions = [ # A list of aws regions from which to test connectivity
+  retention_period_in_minutes = 5 # Number of consecutive minutes before incident should persit in history; otherwise considered acceptable downtime and incident will be removed as a result healthcheck_regions = [ # A list of aws regions from which to test connectivity
     "us-east-1",
     "us-west-1",